 If you are a company and wish to learn more about how we work with hiring partners, please contact us.

-Before in-person instruction begins, Fellows will complete 150+ hours of preparatory work.
-The goal of the prework is to get everyone in the Fellowship to a minimum baseline, while ensuring that all admitted Fellows are dedicated to doing the work necessary to be successful during the remainder of the course.
-During this portion of the Fellowship, Fellows are not required to work on campus, though they will have the option to do so and full access to instructors to help guide them through the work.
-The prework curriculum is outlined at http://prework.flatironschool.com
+For the first four weeks of in-person instruction, fellows will complete a curriculum focused on programming fundamentals.
+The goal of this portion is to get everyone in the Fellowship to a baseline skillset, while ensuring that all admitted Fellows are dedicated to doing the work necessary to be successful during the remainder of the course.
+The curriculum for this portion of the course is outlined at http://prework.flatironschool.com

 This unit is focused on ensuring that fellows are comfortable with fundamental programming concepts, and the basics of writing software in a collaborative environment.
 There will be 3-5 hours of lecture per day, along with 3-5 hours worth of lab exercises.
 During this phase fellows will also be required to publish regular technical blog articles, as well as present projects at local meetups.
 As we move through various areas of the curriculum, local experts will be invited to speak to the class.